 |Furniture||Double beds (1)|

 Gas central heating with electric fire.
 Electric oven and hob, microwave, fridge, automatic washer, TV with Freeview, DVD player, CD/radio/cassette player, WiFi.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Sun trap garden area with patio and garden furniture.
 Off road parking.
-Non smokers only, please.
-Sorry, no pets.
+Sorry, no pets and no smoking.
 Richmond town centre is 1 mile (bus stop adjacent to cottage), shop 5 mins walk, pubs 1 mile.